3 months Premium FREE

 Summary

-Essential Utilities is a premier regulated water and wastewater monopoly offering highly predictable revenues and a flawless long-term dividend growth record.
-While the underlying business quality is excellent and the 3.6% yield remains secure, the pending all-stock merger with American Water Works effectively pegs the valuation to the acquirer and caps independent upside.
-Existing shareholders should maintain positions to collect the reliable income through the transition, but the merger dynamics limit the standalone opportunity for new capital.
+Essential Utilities is a premier regulated water and gas utility with an exceptional 56-year dividend history and highly predictable revenues.
+While the underlying business quality is excellent and the 3.56% yield remains secure, the pending all-stock merger with American Water Works effectively pegs the stock to the acquirer's share price, limiting independent upside.
+Existing shareholders should maintain positions to collect the reliable yield while the merger progresses, though current valuation dynamics offer limited capital appreciation potential for new investors.

 Sector Context